-Institutions within the UWS continue to offer undergraduate- and graduate-level courses and opportunities focusing on diverse issues regarding groundwater resources.
+The Universities of Wisconsin continue to offer undergraduate- and graduate-level courses and opportunities focusing on diverse issues regarding groundwater resources.
 Additionally, several campuses offer for-credit, field-oriented water curriculum courses for middle and high school teachers during summer sessions.
 The WRI also views continuing education for P-12 teachers as an important component of its outreach and training effort.

 The Wisconsin Water Library, housed on the UW-Madison campus and funded by the WRI, maintains an extensive collection of curricula with innovative approaches and other educational materials for teaching water-related science in P-12 classrooms.
-Through the librarian's outreach to teachers last year, 33,925 students were exposed to water-science learning.
+Through the librarian's outreach to teachers last year, more than 51,000 students were exposed to water-science learning.
 The library's curricula are available for checkout by all teachers and residents in Wisconsin.
 The librarian also has deep experience in working with children.
 She put that experience to use in developing kits based on field-tested science, technology, engineering, art, and math.
-New this year will be additional teaching materials about marine debris, along with a new play about marine debris written in collaboration with the respected regional theater group American Players Theatre.
-The play premiered in Door County in fall 2022 and a video about its creation can be found here https://www.youtube.com/watch?v=wmN4BAxN31A&t=1s The other education kits will eventually number 27 on topics such as the water cycle, art and water, and pond science.
+New this year were additional teaching materials about marine debris and wastewater treatment.
+Other education kits will eventually number 27 on topics such as the water cycle, art and water, and pond science.
 The kits contain several books, directions for a guided science experiment and other themed activities.
-Finally, the library provides checkout of an aquatic invasive species elementary- and middle-school curriculum collection known as an attack pack.
+Finally, the library provides checkout of an aquatic invasive species elementary and middle school curriculum collection known as an "Attack Pack."
 The packs have been used to educate people about aquatic invasive species in the waters of Wisconsin and are being updated to include additional information about fish.